-Prerequisites: Art II and Instructor and Scheduling Committee Approval
+Grade Level: 11, 12 Credit: 1 unit Prerequisites: Art II and Instructor and Scheduling Committee Approval Course Fee: \$65

-Art III Honors is designed to help students develop their artistic skills through in-depth process-oriented projects and technology integration.
-Students will produce large-scale works with a focus on cultivating their individual artistic style.
-Various contemporary art movements will be integrated into each assignment.
+Art III Honors is designed to help students develop their artistic voice through in-depth process-oriented projects and technology integration.
+The students will be given various open-ended assignments that require experimentation and creativity with a focus on cultivating their individual artistic style.

-ART IV HONORS Grade Level: 11, 12
+ART IV HONORS